Tokyo Olympics to pick Mori replacement; is a woman likely? - WTMJ

 Q: Who are the female possibilities?

 A: Seiko Hashimoto, the current Olympic minister in the government of Prime Minister Yoshihide Suga, has been mentioned frequently.
 She won a bronze medal in speedskating in 1992.
-Add to this the following Olympic medal winners.
-It is not clear any will be interested, but it’s a long list: Yuko Arimori (silver 1992, bronze 1996, marathon); Mikako Kotani (2 bronze 1988, artistic swimming); Naoko Takahashi (gold 2000, marathon); Yuko Mitsuya (bronze 1984, volleyball); Kaori Yamaguchi (bronze, 1988, judo).
+Reports Tuesday said she was reluctant to take the job.
+There are many other Olympic medal winners, but it’s not clear any will be interested: Yuko Arimori (silver 1992, bronze 1996, marathon); Mikako Kotani (2 bronze 1988, synchronized swimming); Naoko Takahashi (gold 2000, marathon); Yuko Mitsuya (bronze 1984, volleyball); Kaori Yamaguchi (bronze 1988, judo).
 Also mentioned has been former Olympic minister Tamayo Marukawa and businesswoman Tomoko Namba.

 In addition to Yamashita, some men have also been mentioned.
 They include former Prime Minister Shinzo Abe, Olympic gold-medal swimmer Daichi Suzuki, and Koji Murofushi, who won gold and bronze in the hammer throw.